-The CLI software embedded in the controller modules enables you to manage and monitor storage system operation.
+The CLI software that is embedded in the controller modules enables you to manage and monitor storage-system operation.
 You can access the CLI in two ways:

-- By using secure protocols HTTPS or SSH on a management host that is remotely connected through a LAN to a controller module's network port.
-Using unsecured protocols HTTP and Telnet is also supported but not recommended. - By using a terminal emulator on a management host that is directly connected to a controller module's management serial port.
+- Use secure protocols HTTPS or SSH on a management host that is remotely connected through a LAN to a controller module's network port.
+Using insecure protocols HTTP and Telnet is also supported but not recommended. - Use a terminal emulator on a management host that is directly connected to a controller module's management serial port.

-For information about accessing the CLI and obtaining IP values for storage system management, see the HPE MSA 1060/2060 Installation Guide.
+For information about accessing the CLI and obtaining IP values for storage system management, see the Dell PowerVault ME5 Series Storage System Deployment Guide.

-CLI output modes
+CLI output formats

-The CLI has two output modes:
+The CLI has two output formats:

-- Console mode, which is the human-to-computer interface (HCI). - API mode, which is the computer-to-computer interface (CCI).
+- Console format, which is the human-to-computer interface (HCI). - API format, which is the computer-to-computer interface (CCI).

-Console mode enables users to interact with the CLI and obtain easily readable information.
-This mode automatically sizes fields according to content and adjusts content to window resizes.
+Console format enables users to interact with the CLI and obtain easily readable information.
+This format automatically sizes fields according to content and adjusts content to window resizes.
 These capabilities would present problems for a CCI in the form of scripts or other client software.
-In console mode, some commands display confirmation prompts.
+In console format, some commands display confirmation prompts.

-API mode enables any external application to interact with the storage system.
+API format enables any external application to interact with the storage system.
 XML and JSON formats are supported.
-These formats are constructed to permit new fields to be added without impacting existing clients if they follow standard parsing conventions for the respective format.
-In API mode, commands do not use confirmation prompts.
+Both formats are constructed to allow new fields to be added without impacting existing clients if they follow standard parsing conventions for the respective format.
+In API format, commands do not use confirmation prompts.

-Scripting is not supported using console mode because labels, field sizes, and order of fields may change in future firmware releases.
-To properly script CLI commands use API mode, which is expected to remain consistent from release to release; field names will be consistent and new functionality will be added as new fields.
+Scripting is not supported using console format because labels, field sizes, and order of fields might change in future firmware releases.
+To properly script CLI commands, use API format, which is expected to remain consistent from release to release; field names will be consistent and new functionality will be added as new fields.
 These types of changes in API output will not impact a conventional XML or JSON parsing engine.

-You can change the CLI output mode by using the set cli-parameters command.
+You can change the CLI output format by using the set cli-parameters command.